 Master Electrical Service has provided quality generator repair and troubleshooting in Ogden and Northern Utah since 1954.
 We have a team of generator repair specialists to give you the help you need to keep the lights on in your house, even when your neighborhood goes dark.

-As your experts in generator repair in Ogden, we also serve Salt Lake City, Cache, Box Elder, Morgan, Davis, Logan, Layton, Orem, and Santaquin.
+In addition to Ogden, Master Electrical Service also provides generator maintenance in Salt Lake City, Cache, Box Elder, Morgan, Davis, Logan, Layton, Orem, and Santaquin.

 A generator that doesn't start could be defunct for a variety of reasons.
 Depending on your unit, it's possible that there's a problem with the gas line or electrical system.
 It could also be a dead battery.
 Generators that are idle for a lengthy period of time can be particularly vulnerable to this, so it's important to test your generator every once in a while to keep it operational

 If you see a pool of liquid, that's never a good sign.
 Generators use different liquids such as fuel, oil, and coolant.
 Especially older generators can have any of these liquids leaking from the lines or storage containers.
 These leaks can be greasy and dangerous, so it's best to have our Ogden generator repair specialists take a look at it.